Thomas O. Paine: In media

 In the 1966 BBC TV Panorama documentary California 2000, Paine was interviewed and offered predictions on how technology will impact society.

-In the 1995 movie Apollo 13, Paine is played by Joe Spano.
+In the 1995 film Apollo 13, Paine is played by Joe Spano.
 In the 1996 TV movie Apollo 11, he is played by Carmen Argenziano.
 In the 1998 TV miniseries From the Earth to the Moon, he is played by Sam Anderson.
+In the 2025 short film, Beryllium, he is played by Mike Boland.

 A fictionalized Thomas O. Paine is depicted in the 2019 alternate history web television series For All Mankind.
 The name of the show is inspired by the inscription on the Apollo 11 lunar plaque Paine was instrumental in bringing about.
 In the show's setting, Paine stays on as NASA administrator until Nixon loses re-election to Ted Kennedy in 1972.
 He is then brought back by Reagan when elected in 1976 and remains NASA administrator until killed in the 1983 Korean Air Lines Flight 007 incident.
 In the show Paine is played by Dan Donohue.